Anch9999/AiToDinoRun/README.md

 1. You need download Oracle_VM_VirtualBox_Extension_Pack, VirtualBox-5.2.12-122591-Win first
 and import to extension pack to your virtualbox tool path -> File -> Preferences

 ![](https://github.com/Anch9999/AiToDinoRun/blob/master/model/image_data/windowplugin.PNG)

 2. Here I use gitbash run as administrator. (right click gitbash icon and you should see this in the popup menu)

 3. Go to this repository Vagrant folder and type below command
 ```shell=
 vagrant up
 ```
 P.S.
-Mention all application you execute in Windows10, you should open **run as administrator** to avoid some unexpecting error occurs
+Mention all application you execute in Windows10, you should open by **"run as administrator"** item to avoid some unexpect error occurs.

 ### B. GCP VM
 By the way, you also can use google cloud platform to build up your virtural machine, in practice, I choose 16 vCPU and 104 GB memory size to be my VM.
 And next you need to install gui tools and connection by VNC Viewer.

 ![](https://github.com/Anch9999/AiToDinoRun/blob/master/model/image_data/gcp.PNG)

 ```shell=
 0. create new firewall rule in GCP

 ![](https://github.com/Anch9999/AiToDinoRun/blob/master/model/image_data/firewall.PNG)

 1. sudo apt-get update
 2. sudo apt-get upgrade
 3. sudo apt-get install -y ubuntu-desktop gnome-panel gnome-core gnome-settings-daemon metacity nautilus gnome-terminal vnc4server